Toronto collision leaves 9 dead, 16 injured; suspect in custody | East Idaho News

 (CNN) — Nine people are dead and 16 are injured after the driver of a van plowed into multiple pedestrians in Toronto on Monday, Acting Police Chief Peter Yuen said.

+A US official has confirmed to CNN’s Shimon Prokupecz, and sources tell CNN partner CTV, that the suspect is Alek Minassian.
+He was previously known to Toronto authorities, according to a US law enforcement official briefed on the matter.
+Toronto police have not released the suspected driver’s name.

-Authorities have not said publicly if the vehicle collisions were intentional.
+Authorities also have not said publicly if the collisions were intentional.
 But a law enforcement official briefed on the situation in Toronto told CNN the incident is believed to be deliberate.

-The incident happened in the North York area at the intersection of Yonge Street and Finch Avenue, police said.
+Yuen said police received calls around 1:30 p.m. that a vehicle was driving on Yonge Street, striking pedestrians.
+The collisions happened in the North York area at the intersection of Yonge Street and Finch Avenue, police said.

 The suspect covered between a half-mile and a mile in the vehicle, said Stephen Powell, district chief for Toronto Fire.

-Seven patients from the incident were received at Sunnybrook Health Sciences Centre.
-The hospital was unable to provide details on the severity of those injuries.
+“This is a time when the community should come together,” said Toronto Mayor John Tory, who praised first responders.

+Tory said he hopes that Toronto remembers it is a city of inclusion.

-In recent years, individuals have driven vehicles into crowds of pedestrians in fatal attacks in major cities including Barcelona, New York, London and Nice.
+In recent years, individuals have driven vehicles into crowds of pedestrians in fatal attacks in major cities including Barcelona, New York, London and Nice, France.

 Chelsea Luelo, who works at Capriccio Café, saw the incident and said she thought the driver was hitting people intentionally.